-- CyberLynx cannot place orders or reimburse for the next school year until after July 1 and after the enrollment requirements are met.
+- CyberLynx cannot place orders or reimburse for material intended to be used in the next school year until after July 1 and after the enrollment requirements are met.

-- All orders and reimbursements will be mailed to Alaska resident addresses only.
+- Orders and reimbursements will be mailed to Alaska resident addresses only.

-The other broad category of vendors are those who provide tutoring/instructional services to our students.
-Examples of these kinds of vendors include local piano teachers, academic tutors, art studios, martial arts studios, dance studios, sports teams, fitness clubs, etc. Some of these services vendors will accept purchases orders and will bill CyberLynx directly.
+The other broad category of vendors is those who provide tutoring or instructional services to our students.
+Examples of these kinds of vendors include local piano teachers, academic tutors, art studios, martial arts studios, dance studios, sports teams, fitness clubs, etc. Some of these service vendors will accept purchase orders and will bill CyberLynx directly.
 Others will require payment from the family, and a reimbursement request may then be submitted to CyberLynx.

-The only way to be sure that a purchase will be reimbursable is to have your purchase pre-approved using the Pre-Approval Form..
-We recommend that you submit a Pre-Approval Form for any purchase over $50.
+The only way to be sure that a purchase will be reimbursable is to have your purchase pre-approved using the Pre-Approval Form.
+We recommend that you submit a pre-approval form for any purchases over $50.

 We are able to reimburse for lumber or building supplies with the following conditions: